Daniel-KM/Omeka-S-module-Reference/README.md

 All arguments are optional and the default ones are set in the config page or in the block, but they can be overridden in the theme.

+For `order`, the sort can be `['count' => 'DESC']` too.

+For `query`, it is the standard query used in the api of Omeka, or the arguments taken from the url of an advanced search, converted into an array with `parse_str`.
+The conversion is automatically done inside the user interface (page blocks).

 Warning